gecko0307/dagon/doc/tutorials/Tutorial 13. Custom Shaders.md

 ## Block Parameters

 In some cases you need to pass arrays of structured data to the shader.
 Efficient way to do this is via uniform blocks.
-Dagon takes control of the underlying UBO management, and you only have to create `UniformBlockParameter` and feed it your data.
+Dagon takes control of the underlying UBO management, and you only have to create a `UniformBlockParameter` and feed it your data in `bindParameters`.

 GLSL side: